AU Patient Summary Implementation Guide

 Context of AU Patient Summary within the set of HL7 AU standards

-Figure 2: Context of AU Patient Summary within the set of HL7 AU standards
+Figure 1: Context of AU PS within the set of HL7 AU standards

-The primary intent of the Australian Core Data for Interoperability (AUCDI) is to design and govern a collection of coherent, reusable building blocks known as ‘data groups’.
+The primary intent of the AUCDI is to design and govern a collection of coherent, reusable building blocks known as data groups.
 These data groups specify “what” the clinical requirements of the clinical information that should be included for data entry, data use, and sharing of information supporting healthcare delivery.
-However, it does not specify “how” the data is exchanged; this is the role fulfilled by the FHIR standard.
+However, it does not specify ‘how’ the data is exchanged; this is the role fulfilled by the FHIR standard.
 AUCDI is not required to be implemented as a whole single product.
 Parts can be implemented as required for specific use cases.

-The relationship of AU Patient Summary to AUCDI and other implementation guides is shown in the figure below.
+The relationship of AU PS to AUCDI and other implementation guides is shown in the figure below.

 Implementation Guide Relationship

 AU Base This IG defines Australian realm concepts including terminology, identifiers, and extensions.
-AU Patient Summary uses AU Base, where available, as the basis for profiles that define the FHIR resources to be supported, and the elements, extensions, vocabularies, and value sets that SHALL be present are identified, and how they are used is defined.
+AU PS uses AU Base, where available, as the basis for profiles that define the FHIR resources to be supported, and the elements, extensions, vocabularies, and value sets that SHALL be present are identified, and how they are used is defined.
+Where available and applicable, AU Base concepts are profiled in AU Core and inherited by AU PS.

 HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation This IG provides definitive guidance on how to exchange clinical sex and gender affirming information using HL7 models.
 Sex and gender concepts from this IG have been reviewed for the potential for adoption in Australia.
-Where adopted, these concepts are included by reference in AU Base and profiled in AU Core.
+Where adopted, these concepts are included by reference in AU Base, profiled in AU Core, and inherited by AU PS.

-International Patient Access This IG describes how an application acting on behalf of a patient can access information about the patient from a clinical records system using a FHIR based API.
-The REST API and profiles in this IG were reviewed and considered during development of AU Core and AU Patient Summary.
-AU Patient Summary is designed to be compatible with the RESTful data access in IPA, e.g. AU Patient Summary conformant data can be accessed by an IPA conformant client.
+International Patient Access 1.1.0 This IG describes how an application acting on behalf of a patient can access information about the patient from a clinical records system using a FHIR based API.
+The REST API and profiles in this IG were reviewed and considered during development of AU Core and AU PS.
+AU PS is designed to be compatible with the RESTful data access in IPA, e.g. AU PS conformant data and AU PS documents can be accessed by an IPA conformant client.